 Getting in contact with your insurance company and selecting your insurance coverage sounds easy enough right?
-But one things for certain, many drivers on the road have no idea what their insurance coverage has and what it actually does for them.
+But one things for certain, many drivers on the road have no idea what their insurance coverage has and what it actually does for them, let alone do they know if they are high risk drivers or not?.
 First Quote Insurance breaks down the 5 main types of car insurance, what they are and how they benefit you.
 Watch the video below to get a quick overview of the policies, if not you can always read the transcript of the video too!

 Getting the right car insurance is a bit more involved than finding the lowest price.
 It’s important that you get the right coverage for your situation.
 First, you need to understand what’s available.
 There are five main categories or types of auto insurance coverage.
 Let’s go through them.
 Liability coverage is the most common because almost every state requires you to carry some minimum amount in order to drive legally.
 Liability coverage pays for the damage you caused in an accident when you are at fault.
 Specifically, liability coverage will pay for bodily injuries and property damage of others.
 Remember that liability insurance does not cover any of your damages.

 It protects others from damage you caused and also protects you financially.
 Without it, you can be on the hook for the entire cost of an accident out-of-pocket.
 Collision coverage is the second most common type of car insurance coverage.
 It will pay for damages to your car from an accident even if you were at fault.
 As the name implies, collision coverage pays for damage incurred when you’re driving and collide with another object.
 Note, losses from non-crash stuff like theft or weather damage are not covered by your collision insurance.
 For those things, you’ll need something called comprehensive coverage.
 Comprehensive coverage kicks in to cover losses that are totally out of your control.